 As Benjamin Franklin said in 1748, “time is money.”
 Since inbound marketing allows you to tailor your message to relevant visitors, then engage with them until they convert to customers, you can fine tune where your marketing money is going.
 By creating only relevant content that you know prospective customers are looking for, you can trim waste by not spending on ads that no one sees.

 Although inbound isn’t meant as a be-all-and-end-all marketing strategy, it provides the opportunity to reallocate your dollars toward more effective spending.

-Developing an inbound marketing strategy won’t happen overnight.
+A long-term inbound marketing strategy will generate sustainable results.
+But developing an inbound marketing strategy won’t happen overnight.
 It takes time and planning to strategize, create, and set realistic goals and expectations.
 Then you use the data you collect to fine tune and recalibrate your content so you’re hitting even more of your target audience, with even less wasted spending.

 Setting out a long-term strategy like inbound marketing makes it possible to generate more sustainable results.
 You’re creating a database of relevant and engaging articles, videos, and other content that you can use to draw in and convert new customers for years to come.

 Then the word-of-mouth marketing can kick in, with these happy customers telling their network about your business and how you solved their issues.
 They will gladly share how trusted you are, how knowledgeable you are in your field, and how much these other companies will benefit by engaging with your as well.